pip-services/pip-services-docs/content/en/getting_started/tutorials/client_library/step3.md

 {{< /tabsection >}}

 To be sure that our code works as intended, we should perform some functional testing.
 Test the Commandable HTTP REST client using the class with tests that we developed in the previous step.
 To do this, create an instance of the HTTP REST client and pass it as a parameter to our set of tests.
-An example implementation of the tests can be found in the example’s:
+An example implementation of the tests can be found in the example's:

 - [Node.js](https://github.com/pip-services-samples/client-beacons-nodex/blob/main/test/version1/BeaconsHttpClient.test.ts)
 - [.NET](https://github.com/pip-services-samples/client-beacons-dotnet/blob/master/test/Clients/Version1/BeaconsHttpClientV1Test.cs)